frontend-fun/react-hooks-typescript-tome/docs/2-app/editing.md

 2. Put a red rectangle in each column using a `div` tag with `width`, `height`, and `backgroundColor` styles.

 To earn full points, you must pass all the tests and also complete these two additional tasks.

+Once you are done, add/commit/push your changes for the branch.
+Then, make a Pull Request back to your `main` branch on the GitHub repository.
+Make sure your tests pass and the site deploys, before you submit!

 Once you're done, we'll start learning more about [TypeScript &raquo;](../3-control/index.md)